dbuarque/repack-lambda/README.md

 # Repack Lambda
 [![Build Status](https://travis-ci.org/dbuarque/repack-lambda.svg?branch=master)](https://travis-ci.org/dbuarque/repack-lambda)

-Repack Lambda is an boilerplate AWS Lambda development and management template
+AWS Lambda Microservices Architecture Template

 Obs.
 This tool is designed to be used with Node.js projects however it can be easily changed to any language.